hendrixjoseph/hendrixjoseph.github.io/_posts/2022-02-28-life-project-update-retropie-favemarx-family-tree-running-a-new-job.md

 ![Ancestry logo](/images/ancestry.svg)

-To easily switch between the two sites, I created a little Tampermonkey script I call the [Ancestry.com/AncestryLibrary.com Switcheroo](https://gist.github.com/hendrixjoseph/c56645c48c2cacc9fd9866fe91c82abd).
-Ctrl-LeftShift switches the current page between the two domains.
-Ctrl-RightShift switches all links on the page from one domain to the other.
-And Ctrl-Click opens a link in the other domain.
+To easily switch between the two sites, I created a little Tampermonkey script I call the [Ancestry.com/AncestryLibrary.com Switcheroo](https://gist.github.com/hendrixjoseph/c56645c48c2cacc9fd9866fe91c82abd). <kbd>Ctrl</kbd>-<kbd>LeftShift</kbd> switches the current page between the two domains. <kbd>Ctrl</kbd>-<kbd>RightShift</kbd> switches all links on the page from one domain to the other.
+And <kbd>Ctrl</kbd>-Click opens a link in the other domain.

 ## Running